ay0408/DP-DFT/README.md

 ・We should perform some pre-processing, like constructing a pseudo-statistics vector similar to the original vector.
 (Then, based on the constructed vector, we can conduct similar procedures to our algorithms.)

-・Utilizing our methods (idea) in other research fields, for example, histogram publication (where the number of varying elements (of the vector) between neighboring datasets is limited).
+・Utilizing our methods (idea) in other research fields, for example, histogram publication (where the number of varying elements (of the vector) between neighboring datasets is limited). <---- It would be easy to apply because there is no need to sort and the ${\it sensitivity}$ analysis is simple.
+(Further reseach and experiments are needed for each domain, though.)

 ## Note